bloch-elkouby-lab/website/research/projects.md

 ## Implementing measurement-based care in community mental health settings
 {% capture text %}
-In collaboration with the Interpersonal Reconstructive Therapy Lab, the Psychodynamic Process and Trauma Narrative Research Lab, the Depression, Personality Pathology, and Regulation of Emotion in Later Life Lab (DP-RELATE), the faculty of the Clinical PsyD program at Ferkauf, and the Max and Celia Parnes Family Psychological and Psychoeducational Services Clinic, the Bloch-Elkouby Lab has recently launched a new measurement-based care program to enhance routine process and outcome monitoring in psychotherapy.
+Dr. Bloch-Elkouby and the lab have just launched a new routine process and outcome monitoring program at the Max and Celia Parnes Family Psychological and Psychoeducational Services Clinic in collaboration with the Parnes clinic leadership and Drs.
+Critchfield, Bekes, Schumpf, McGinn, and Zweig from the Clinical PsyD program at Ferkauf.
 Patients and therapists complete baseline, weekly, monthly, and semester-based measures designed to support their collaborative work and help patients achieve their desired outcomes.
 {% endcapture %}

 {%